 - Also, check insurance as it varies based on neighborhoods.

 - Same with the customers.
 Rarely will someone drive out of their way to pay for anything?
 You’re not the DMV, IRS, Welfare, or an Immigration Office.
 They choose the worst locations on purpose.

 - The area shouldn’t depend on seasonal traffic.
 Vacation towns suck.

 - Who is next door?
 Can you borrow their customers?
 Are they going to hang in for a while or are looking to run as soon as the lease is over?
 Introduce yourself and ask some questions.
 It’s ok.
 They won’t bite.

 - We all drive cars.
 Look at the parking situation.

 - I prefer working from home, co-working spaces or coffee shops.
 It gives me more control over my time and location and most clients never know the difference.
 Also it creates a much smaller overhead and that money can stay in my wallet or go into the marketing budget.

 Here is how the Affordable Care Act (also called “Obamacare”) impacts an average small business.
-For the sake of this discussion a small business has 25 or less employees.
+For the sake of this discussion, a small business has 25 or fewer employees.
 Anything above would be labeled as a “medium” or a “large” business.

 You will need to: